Évry Cathedral: Chancel

-Gallery-Disambulatory
+Deambulatory

-The Gallery-Disambulatory is a wide curving stairway that gradually descends from the southeast entrance along the church wall down to the intersection between the choir and the nave.
-On the way, it passes by a series of wide horizontal openings containing a series of twelve narrow vertical bays with stained glass windows made by Father Kim En Joong, a Dominican priest of Korean origin.
+The Deambulatory is a wide curving stairway that gradually descends from the southeast entrance along the church wall down to the intersection between the chancel and the nave.
+On the left, going down, are a series of wide horizontal openings containing a series of twelve narrow vertical bays with stained glass windows depicting the twelve apostles, made by Father Kim En Joong, a Dominican priest of Korean origin.

 The lower portion of the gallery is decorated with works of art, including three large plaques created with petrified wood from Arizona, made by the artist Jean-Christophe Guillon, which depict the arrest, death and resurrection of Christ, and two bronze arcs representing the crown of thorns, engraved with the numbers of the stations of the cross.

 Ceiling and skylights

-In the center of the sloping circular roof is a three-dimensional triangle of metal tubing, containing windows and movable glass panels, making it possible to control the level of incoming light.
+In the center of the sloping circular roof is a three-dimensional triangle of metal tubing, with at its edges windows shuttered by movable panels, to control the level of incoming light.
 When the panels are open, the congregation below can also see the circle of trees around the roof.
 Botta described his nave as "a primary space held between the earth and the sky, a place for meditation, for silence."

-Chapel of the Holy Sacrament
+Chapel of the Blessed Sacrament

-The Chapel of the Holy Sacrament, also called the Day Chapel, is the only chapel within the Cathedral.
+The Chapel of the Blessed Sacrament, also called the Day Chapel, is the only chapel within the Cathedral.
 It is in an octagonal form, borrowed from early Christian churches such as the Basilica of San Vitale in Ravenna.
 The number eight is considered a symbol of harmony.
 The roof has a caisson or rectangular grid form, similar to those of Romanesque cathedrals and some Italian churches, such as the Pisa Cathedral.

-The floor of the chapel has alternating rows of polished stone and jaw stone, an updated and stylised version of the labyrinth of Chartres Cathedral.
+The floor of the chapel has alternating rows of polished stone and dulled stone, an updated and stylised version of the labyrinth of Chartres Cathedral.

 The sculptural elements of the chapel include a modernised Virgin and Child statue, a stylised crucifix and a tabernacle made of forged iron and gilded bronze, all by the French artist Gerard Garouste.